Whole Grain-Rich and Schools

 Kids' growing bodies especially need the benefits of healthy whole grains.
 The foods kids learn to eat at school will help them make healthier choices outside of the school building.
 The Whole Grains Council supports increased consumption of whole grains in schools worldwide, and provides resources and information to both schools and manufacturers to make this a reality.

-Whether you're a school trying to bring more good whole grains to your kids, or a manufacturer trying to make the right whole grain products for schools, here's the information you need, to understand current and (likely) future federal requirements for whole grains in schools.
+Whether you're a school trying to bring more good whole grains to your kids, or a manufacturer trying to make the right whole grain products for schools, here's the information you need, to understand current and (likely) future federal requirements for whole grains in schools in the United States.

-Consider this a sneak preview of probable changes in school lunch requirements that will be implemented in the next few years.
+Curious to see how USDA arrived at the new school lunch requirements for whole grains?
 You can purchase or read the full report online.
 There's a lot to it, but if you want to zero right in on the whole grains sections, we recommend you see:

 Chapter 7, p.
 122: chart showing recommended servings of food groups for menu planning

 Chapter 7, p.
 124: Box 7-1 explains the "criterion for Whole Grain-Rich foods"